FireEye revenue forecast largely below Street, shares slide

 Governments and businesses subscribe to FireEye's products to monitor, alert and act against hacking into company networks.

-FireEye, Fortinet Inc (FTNT.O) and Palo Alto Networks Inc PANW.O are benefiting from higher spending on cybersecurity following high profile attacks on companies such as Target Corp (TGT.N), Home Depot Inc (HD.N) and JPMorgan Chase & Co (JPM.N).
+FireEye, Fortinet Inc and Palo Alto Networks Inc are benefiting from higher spending on cybersecurity following high profile attacks on companies such as Target Corp, Home Depot Inc and JPMorgan Chase & Co.

 The company now expects full-year revenue of $418-$430 million, compared with its prior forecast of $423-$430 million.
 Analysts were expecting $428.4 million.